hoovercj/vscode-ghc-mod/client/README.md

 "haskell.ghcMod.executablePath": {
     "type": "string",
     "default": "ghc-mod",
-    "description": "The full path to the ghc-mod executable."
+    "description": "The full path to the ghc-mod executable, or 'stack' to use 'stack exec ghc-mod'."
 },
 "haskell.ghcMod.onHover": {
     "type": "string",